 If your benefits have been sanctioned then there are things you can do, such as:

-- Check that the sanction is correct and challenge it if not
+- check the sanction is correct and challenge it if not

 Free debt advice